thaodvchainos/testComponent/README.md

 # testComponent
-#this is android project which test component common  .....
+#this is android project which test component common rr
 #hhhhhhh